-Bartholomew Berthold was a prominent St. Louis fur trader, Berthold was born Berthelemi Antoine Marthias Bertolla de Moncenigo near the city of Trent, Tyrol, Italy in 1780.
+Berthold was born Berthelemi Antoine Marthias Bertolla de Moncenigo near Trent, Tyrol, Italy, in 1780.
 When Napoleon invaded Italy, Bartholomew joined the opposition and was wounded in battle.
 After the French conquered Italy, he left his homeland and arrived in the United States in 1798.

-He then formed a partnership with his brother-in-law, Pierre Chouteau, Jr., and conducted a successful business for several years.
-Later, he and Chouteau, along with John P. Cabanne and Bernard Pratte, became associated with John Jacob Astor in the American Fur Company.
+He then partnered with his brother-in-law, Pierre Chouteau, Jr., and conducted a successful business for several years.
+Later, he and Chouteau, John P. Cabanne, and Bernard Pratte became associated with John Jacob Astor in the American Fur Company.
 The business was very profitable, and Berthold became one of the wealthiest citizens of St. Louis.
-He died in St. Louis, Missouri on April 20, 1831, at the age of 57.
-His widow survived him 44 years, dying in 1875, at the age of 85.
+He died in St. Louis, Missouri, on April 20, 1831, at the age of 57.
+His widow survived him for 44 years, dying in 1875 at the age of 85.